+Ways that your staff add risk to projects.
 Companies that have started their journey to mature risk management processes may well have robust processes in place for identifying project-related risk and ensuring these are tracked and managed adequately.
-That’s expected: risk management typically starts out by focusing on the risks inherent in the project tasks and deliverables.
+That’s expected.
+Risk management typically starts out by focusing on the risks inherent in the project tasks and deliverables.

-But there is another type of risk that your teams may have overlooked: the risk that they themselves bring to the project.
+But there is another type of risk that your teams may have overlooked.
+Staff add risk that they themselves bring to the project.

 Human beings bring their own prejudices, biases, assumptions and values to the project.
 Many of these are what you hired the staff for.
 You want switched-on, professional people working on your change initiatives.
 But even with the best team in the world, their unconscious ways of working can introduce risk to your initiatives.

 Risk management processes will help to call these out and when you can identify them you can act appropriately to avoid them having any negative impact on your team (and, where possible, capitalizing on the positive).
 First, though, you have to know what you are looking for.